 Volunteer Translators / Interpreters

-If you are multilingual and would like to volunteer to help NWIRP serve people who have immigrated to Washington from over 100 countries worldwide, then we would love to hear from you!
+If you are multilingual and would like to volunteer to help NWIRP serve people who have immigrated to Washington from over 100 countries worldwide, we would love to hear from you!
 Please click here to send us your contact information, the details of the languages you speak/write and your availability, etc. We seek volunteers who can both interpret conversations with clients and translate written materials.
-To put your gifts to use at NWIRP, send an email to our Administrative Director.
 Please note: Your name will be added to the list but you will not be contacted directly until NWIRP staff have a need for translation or interpretation in the language you offer.
 We prioritize volunteers who do not charge for their services.
 If you would also like to express an interest via email, please write to us at this email address.